GoekeLab/bambu-singlecell-spatial/README.md

 | TAGTGGTTCCTTTCTC | cluster1 |
 | TCTGGAAAGGTGACCA | cluster2 |

-**--[UNSTABLE]lowMemory** - At the cost of runtime, but reducing the max memory the pipeline will use at one time, the pipeline will perform the bambu steps for each input file seperately. *Important* - because read class construction is done seperately using this mode, this will impact the transcripts that are discovered and the quantification results slightly due to small stocastic differences in junction error correction.
+**--processByBam** [TRUE/FALSE. default: FALSE] - At the cost of runtime, but reducing the max memory the pipeline will use at one time, the pipeline will perform the bambu steps for each input file seperately. *Important* - because read class construction is done seperately using this mode, this will impact the transcripts that are discovered and the quantification results slightly due to small stocastic differences in junction error correction.

-**--[NYI]BambuDiscoveryParameters** [STRING] - A comma seperated sting containing optional parameters for bambu's transcript discovery opt.discovery argument e.g --BambuDiscoveryParameters 'remove.subsetTx = FALSE, min.readFractionByGene = 0'

-**--[NYI]BambuQuantifyParameters** [STRING] - A comma seperated sting containing optional parameters for bambu's transcript quantification opt.em argument e.g --BambuQuantifyParameters 'maxiter = 20000, conv = 0.0002'
+**--processByChromosome** [TRUE/FALSE. default: TRUE]- At the cost of runtime, but reducing the max memory the pipeline will use at one time, the pipeline will perform the bambu steps for each chromosome seperately seperately. *Important* - because read class construction is done seperately using this mode, this will impact the transcripts that are discovered and the quantification results slightly due to small stocastic differences in junction error correction.

 **--ncore** [INT] -  the number of cores to use in the run (default: `12`)

-**--[NYI]keepChimericReads** [TRUE/FALSE] - determines if chimeric reads detected by flexiplex will be kept.
-Setting this to false will reduce the number of reads used in the analysis, but speed up the pipeline (default: 'true')

 **--cleanReads** [TRUE/FALSE] - if true, only the first supplimentary/primary alignment closest to the barcode is kept for analysis for each read name (default: 'true').
 This reduces the liklihood of chimeric reads with undetected barcodes from leading to alignments being incorrectly assigned, however it means only the first alignment of fusion transcripts will be kept.